Robert M. Hecht

 Robert Michael Hecht (born 1953) is an American global health policy and financing expert.
 Hecht is currently Founder and President of Pharos Global Health Advisors.
 He has previously held positions with the World Bank, UNAIDS, the International AIDS Vaccine Initiative, and Results for Development Institute.
-He serves as a lecturer at Yale University’s Jackson Institute for Global Affairs and is a clinical professor at the Yale School of Public Health.
-He has published on a range of topics in global health and development, with a special focus on the economics, financing, and policies for infectious diseases (HIV, Hepatitis C, malaria), nutrition, and broader health system reform.
+Since 2017 he has been a clinical professor at the Yale School of Public Health.
+From 2014-23 he was a lecturer at Yale University’s Jackson Institute for Global Affairs.
+Hecht has published on a range of topics in global health and development, with a special focus on the economics, financing, and policies for infectious diseases (HIV, tuberculosis, Hepatitis, malaria), immunization, nutrition, pandemic preparedness and response, and broader health system and financing reform.
 He has been an advisor to the President's Emergency Plan for AIDS Relief (PEPFAR), the World Health Organization, and UNITAID.
-Hecht holds a BA from Yale and a PhD from Cambridge University.
+Hecht holds a BA from Yale College and a PhD from University of Cambridge.

 Personal life

-Hecht was born in Cambridge, Massachusetts and is the son of Amalie Kass (nee Moses) and the late Malcolm Hecht Jr.
+Hecht was born in Cambridge, Massachusetts and is the son of the late Amalie Kass (nee Moses) and the late Malcolm Hecht Jr.

 Hecht’s father was founder and president of the Unitrode Corporation, a manufacturer of high-performance semiconductors, capacitors and other electronic components, which was acquired by Texas Instruments in 1999.
 His stepfather, Dr. Edward H. Kass, was William Ellery Channing Professor at the Harvard Medical School before his death in 1990.
-His mother is a medical historian who holds a Research Associate position at the Countway Library, Harvard Medical School, and has served as Chair of the Board of Trustees of the Massachusetts Historical Society and is a Trustee of Wellesley College.
+His mother was a medical historian who held a Research Associate position at the Countway Library, Harvard Medical School, and served as Chair of the Board of Trustees of the Massachusetts Historical Society and as a Trustee of Wellesley College.

-His uncle Alfred H. Moses was a law partner at Covington and Burling and is a former US ambassador to Romania.
+His uncle Alfred H. Moses was a law partner at Covington and Burling and a founder of Promontory Financial Group, and is a former US ambassador to Romania.
 His brother Jon Hecht is a Massachusetts State Representative.